WeMakeAppSolution/.github/.github/pull_request_template.md

 ### Checklist

 - [ ] communicated technically and expectedly in terms of system design and user requirements
-- [ ] related changes and the affected areas have been tested
+- [ ] related changes and the affected areas have been tested and self-reviewed (e.g. removed useless console log)
 - [ ] Any dependent or downstream changes/ENV/subsystem have been merged and released